shanu516516/user-guide/docs/wallet.md

 ### 1. Funding Account

 - Your public account on the Twilight Testnet chain.
-- Initial BTC/NYKS tokens are received here.
+- Initial NYKS token and BTC balance are received here.
 - Supports transfers to Trading (dark) accounts.

 ### 2. Trading Accounts (Dark Accounts)